 Use sofa cushions or your arms to protect your head and neck.

-In a Public Building (School, Hospital, Factory, Shopping Center,
+In a Public Building (School, Hospital, Factory, Shopping Center, etc.)

 Go to the basement or to an inside hallway, a small, interior room, or a bathroom or closet on the lowest possible level.

 Avoid places with wide-span roofs such as auditoriums, cafeterias, gymnasiums, and large hallways.

 Stay away from windows and open spaces.